Welcome to my Weblog and the guide to my site

 Hello fellow bloggers and webmongers ...
 I bid you welcome to my blog entitled Alpha.Sources; my name is Claus Vistesen and you can mail me from the link on the front page if you think you need to get in touch.

 I am currently working as Chief Eurozone Economist for Pantheon Macroeconomics.
-As you can imagine, traditional disclaimers apply.
+Traditional disclaimers apply.
 This is my playground and everything that goes on here is solely a result my deliberations and does not represent the opinion of any private commercial entity.

 I have been online with Alpha.Sources since September 2005 and what a ride it has been.
 A serious online presence can be a tremendous and valuable asset in terms of academic work as well as on a personal relationship level and I am very grateful and happy for the reactions, opinions, and contacts (and friendships) I have gotten through this site.
 Especially, I highly cherish the somewhat loose yet vivid community of econ and finance bloggers from whom I believe I have learned a lot.
-It is because of all this that I continue to put so much effort into blogging.
-It is too interesting a world that I want to be able to continue to call myself a "econ blogger".
+It is because of all this that I am still around.

 Guide to the site